FTSE 100 gains as miners, strong earnings support

 "It's a relief to see the group target a more specific market, and this approach could certainly help in an inflationary environment as incomes don't stretch as far."

-The domestically focussed mid-cap index rose 0.3%, led by a 6.7% gain in homewares retailer Dunelm after it said it expected its full-year profit to be "materially ahead" of market expectations.
+The domestically focused mid-cap index advanced 0.1%, with homeware retailer Dunelm up 5.1% among the top gainers after it said it expected its full-year profit to be "materially ahead" of market expectations.

-The FTSE 100 has gained about 2% so far this year, outperforming the wider European stock aggregate which is down 0.8%.

-Among other earning updates, recruiter PageGroup rose 1% after it lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages.
+Among other earnings updates, recruiter PageGroup lifted its full-year profit forecast for the third time in six months, buoyed by a surge in demand for long-term hiring and staff shortages, however its shares ended 0.6% down.

 Comments